arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 # Dataprep Microservice with ArangoDB

-## 🚀Start Microservice with Python
+## 🚀 1.
+Start Microservice with Python

 ### Install Requirements